pgr-me/ColoriSR/README.md

 # ColoriSR

 This repository is a dual colorization and super resolution.
+An AWS `g5.xlarge` instance, which has 24GB of VRAM.
+Docker is required to reproduce the results of the experiments.

 ## Setup